About West Nile Virus

 Answers to frequently asked questions about West Nile encephalitis.

-- West Nile is one of several mosquito-transmitted diseases that have been seen in Minnesota.
+- West Nile is one of several mosquitoborne diseases that have been seen in Minnesota.

 Learn how to minimize your risk to West Nile and other diseases transmitted by mosquitoes.

-- There is a vaccine available for horses to prevent West Nile encephalitis.
+- There is a vaccine available to prevent West Nile encephalitis in horses.
 Please contact your veterinarian for vaccine recommendations.
 A human West Nile vaccine is still in development.

 The typical incubation period for West Nile is 2-6 days, although it can be as long as 15 days.